 In Iji, if General Tor's Eidolon gathers three charge orbs, he gets one of two attacks: If you've been using the Resonance Reflector, he'll fire a hail of nano to rip into you.
 If, on the other hand, you haven't figured out the trick, he'll prepare to fire the Phantom Hammer bunker-buster.
 This is signified by the orbs' dispersion and regathering into his gun barrel, and then he stomps the ground for a pull.
 If the seismic wave hits you or you stay in firing range too long, better luck next life.
 By the way, the Phantom Hammer doesn't just blast your health to 0 on a hit, it reduces all your stats to 0 at the same time.
 In terms of the story, this means that Tor's Phantom Hammer completely annihilates Iji's nanofield.
 With one hit.

 This is the whole point behind WET's Golden Bullets mode.
 Every hit is an instant kill on a mook.

-There is an enemy called Boss Bass that eats you in one gulp regardless of what powerup state you are in.
+There is an enemy called Boss Bass that eats you in one gulp regardless of what powerup state you are in except for an invincibility star.
 A very annoying enemy indeed.
 Yoshi's Island has the Lunge Fish that acts similar to Boss Bass, except with a different pattern.
 As if that wasn't enough, both Lunge Fish and Boss Bass make an appearance in the DS sequel.
 The New Super Mario Bros. series has a Cheep Chomp that resembles a purple Boss Bass.
 It will try to eat you while you're underwater.